Alex Trebek, beloved "Jeopardy!" host, dies at 80

 "It wouldn't be right for me to walk away from this if I can possibly do it," Trebek said.
 "And I managed to do it.
 So, what's the big deal?"

+The show was part of a daily routine for millions of Americans.
+Trebek was known for his witty and dry responses to contestants, but he also insisted he wasn't the reason people watched.

+"It's a good show!
+Yet satisfies our one aspect of humanity that is very very important — and that is our need at a gut level to compete," Trebek told "Sunday Morning" in 2012.

-Trebek started at the quiz show in 1984 and hosted over 8,000 episodes, taking home six Daytime Emmys.
+Trebek started on the quiz show in 1984, and hosted more than 8,000 episodes, taking home six Daytime Emmys.

+Born in Ontario on July 22, 1940, Trebek got his start in journalism at the CBC and worked other odd broadcasting jobs.
+"The only reason I got into broadcasting was, I needed money to pay for my junior and senior years at college, and they hired me, those fools!" he said in 2012.
+"I did everything — I did newscasts, I did sports, I did dramas."

+And he had roots in competition, first hosting a quiz show while in high school in the 1960s called "Reach for the Top."
+In 1973, NBC called about a game show called "The Wizard of Odds," giving him a chance to make his American TV debut.